iCAIR Events Archive 1998 - 1999

 US-Asia Pacific Technology and Education for the 21st Century

-Presentation on "Advanced National and International Networking," Joe Mambretti, also co-development of research report on topics related to communication and future information technologies with project team.
+Joe Mambretti, also co-development of research report on topics related to communication and future information technologies.
+US Asian Pacific Materials, Technology, and Education in the Service of Society

 1998